Quafadas/dedav4s/docs/explanation/plotTargets.md

 To no ones surprise, does nothing!
 The implementation simply executes unit ```()```.
 I regret the CPU cycles.

 ## printlnTarget

+Formats and prints the final JSON spec to the console.

 ```scala
 import viz.PlotTargets.printlnTarget
 import viz.vega.extensions.*